Excel Shortcut to Select Row (Table of Content)

 In this example, we will see the simple but manual way to select any row.
 A process that will be discussed is the most traditional and basic method.
 For this, we have sample data as shown below.

-Now to select any row through manual way, we will be using a mouse pointer.
-So using the mouse pointer first go to the row which we want to select as shown below.
-Once we put the cursor or any row number, it will get converted into an ARROW shape.
-Here, we have put the cursor in row 5 as shown below.
+Now, to select any row manually, we will use a mouse pointer.
+So using the mouse pointer, first go to the row we want to select, as shown below.
+Once we put the cursor or any row number, it will convert into an ARROW shape.
+We have put the cursor in row 5, as shown below.

 Now with the cursor position at row number 5, click LEFT on the mouse button to select the row as shown below.
 The selected row will then be highlighted in grey color.

-Once our target row is selected, we can perform any of the operations like deleting a row, inserting a new row, formatting, etc. as per our choice and requirement.
+Once our target row is selected, we can perform any operations like deleting a row, inserting a new row, formatting, etc., per our choice and requirement.

 Example #2

-In this example, we will be seeing a shortcut way to select a row.
-For this, we will be using the same data which we saw in example-1.
+In this example, we will see a shortcut to select a row.
+For this, we will use the same data we saw in example-1.

-This time we will try to select different rows, let say Row number 7.
+This time we will try to select different rows, let, Row number 7.
 For this, we will put the cursor at row number 7.

-Now press SHIFT + Spacebar keys together to select the row where we have kept the cursor.
-The row will be selected with highlighted in grey color as shown below.
+Now press the SHIFT + Spacebar keys together to select the row where we have kept the cursor.
+The row will be chosen with highlighted in grey color as shown below.

-Once we have selected the required row, we can perform the operations listed at the start of the article using below shortcut keys.
+Once we have selected the required row, we can perform the operations listed at the article’s start using the shortcut keys below.

 - Deletion of any row = CTRL + Minus (“-“)